MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/get-started/Create-a-virtual-switch-for-Hyper-V-virtual-machines.md

 ## Virtual LAN (VLAN) identification

-For virtual switches connected to either an external or internal network you can specify the (VLAN) identification (ID).
+You can specify the VLAN identification (ID) used by virtual machines network adapters and virtual switches.
+For virtual switches connected to either an external or internal network you can specify the (VLAN) ID.
 The VLAN ID number is used by the management operating system and virtual machines communicating through this virtual switch.

 You can also configure your virtual switch with other VLAN options, such port mode and the native VLAN ID.
 For these options, you'll need to use PowerShell and ensure the configuration is compatible